jdsham/hf-ai-agents-course/docs/src2/ARCHITECTURE.md

 - **Tool:** External capability (API, function, script) used by agents to perform tasks.
 - **Retry Logic:** Mechanism for re-attempting failed agent actions when critic rejects their work, up to a configured limit.
 - **Fail-Fast Termination:** System behavior that terminates immediately with clear failure reasons when critical errors occur.
-- **Graceful Critic Rejection Failure:** System behavior that returns a graceful failure message with specific agent attribution when critic rejection retry limits are exceeded.
+- **Graceful Critic Rejection Failure:** System behavior where orchestrator sets finalizer as next step and instructs finalizer to return specific final answer with failing agent attribution in reasoning trace when critic rejection retry limits are exceeded.

 **References:**
 - **Source Code:** See project repository for implementation details.